-- 91 The management body manages the enterprise on its own responsibility.
-It is obliged to conduct the enterprise's business in accordance with the enterprise's statutes and the resolutions of the shareholders' meeting and the supervisory body. - The management body defines clear and measurable target figures for the realization of the object of the enterprise or the purpose of the enterprise for all hierarchical levels and divisions of the enterprise on the basis of the owner/shareholder objectives.
-In doing so, the management body shall ensure that the sustainability goals of the United Nations (SDGs) are taken into account in the enterprise's business activities and report on this every two years in the supervisory body. - The management body shall develop a mission statement for the enterprise together with the executives and the employees. - The management body may consist of one or more persons.
-Insofar as several persons have been appointed, the management body shall have a spokesperson. - 95 Rules of procedure shall regulate the allocation of responsibilities and cooperation in the management body, in particular representation and decision-making.
-The rules of procedure shall be subject to the approval of the supervisory body as a whole. - The management body shall ensure that the dual control principle is adhered to in all major decisions within the enterprise.
-The shareholders and the supervisory body shall decide how this principle is upheld in the interaction between the management body, authorised signatories, etc. - 97 The shareholder of a GmbH can instruct the management body by resolution (cf. section 37 (1) GmbHG).
-Instructions shall only be given in justified exceptional cases, since the entrepreneurial freedom provided for in the statutes and the division of roles between supervisory body and management body are also intended to serve the better and more economical fulfilment of the objectives pursued with the enterprise.12 - The management body shall set target figures for the proportion of women in the two management levels below the management body that go beyond the current status quo.
-It shall be based on the proportion of women and men among the employees. - 99 The management body shall aim to promote gender balance and diversity when filling senior management positions in the enterprise.
-Another important aspect of good public corporate governance is to work towards a corporate culture that promotes gender equality, with equal development opportunities for all genders.
+- 92 The management body manages the enterprise on its own responsibility.
+It is obliged to conduct the enterprise's business in accordance with the enterprise's statutes and the resolutions of the shareholders' meeting and the supervisory body. - The management body defines clear and measurable target figures for the realisation of the object of the enterprise or the purpose of the enterprise for all hierarchical levels and divisions of the enterprise on the basis of the shareholder objectives.
+In doing so, the management body shall ensure that the sustainability goals of the United Nations (SDGs) as well as the recommendations of the Council for Sustainable Development appointed by the Federal Government are taken into account in the enterprise's business activities and report on this every two years in the supervisory body. - The management body shall develop a mission statement for the enterprise together with the executives and the employees. - The management body may consist of one or more persons.
+Insofar as several persons have been appointed, the management body shall have a spokesperson. - 96 Rules of procedure shall regulate the allocation of responsibilities and cooperation in the management body, in particular representation and decision-making.
+The rules of procedure shall be subject to the approval of the supervisory body as a whole. - 97 The management body shall ensure that the dual control principle is adhered to in all major decisions within the enterprise.
+The shareholders and the supervisory body shall decide how this principle is upheld in the interaction between the management body, authorised signatories, etc. - The shareholder of a GmbH can instruct the management body by resolution (cf. section 37 (1) GmbHG).
+Instructions shall only be given in justified exceptional cases, since the entrepreneurial freedom provided for in the statutes and the division of roles between supervisory body and management body are also intended to serve the better and more economical fulfilment of the objectives pursued with the enterprise. - The management body shall ensure an equality-promoting, tolerant and non-discriminatory culture in the enterprise with equal development opportunities irrespective of ethnic origin, gender, religion or belief, disability, age or sexual identity. - 100 The management body shall set target figures for the proportion of women in the two management levels below the management body that go beyond the current status quo.
+It shall be based on the proportion of women and men among the employees. - 101 The management body shall aim to promote gender balance and diversity when filling senior management positions in the enterprise.